Switch-Bros/NRO-Forwarder/README.md

 On other forwarder programs, I experienced graphic issues in the forwarders due to the way they converted the icon files, this program fixes those issues and converts them properly for you.

+## PlayLogQueryCapability
+Included control.nacp - modifies the PlayLogQueryCapability flag which is now set to 0x02 (All titleIDs are allowed).
+This fixes icons displayed in Tinfoil, also this allows some forwaders that were not showing up when installed via Tinwoo to now show up properly.

 ## Alternatives to this program
 [NSP Fprwarder Generator](https://nsp-forwarder-git-fork-masagrator-main-tootallteam.vercel.app/)
 [NRO Editor](https://nro-editor-git-fork-masagrator-main-tootallteam.vercel.app/)